t-bence/interstate-wordclock/README.md

 ## TODO

 - [x] Get proper word indices for WORD_POSITIONS
-- [] Think about the letter sizing again.
+- [ ] Think about the letter sizing again.
 The outermost cells should extend a bit out of the LED array I think.
+- [ ] Implement a Display class that wraps the i75.display and handles drawing words with a `show_time(hour: int, minute: int)` method
+- [ ] Create a mock display class
-- [] Test the code
+- [ ] Test the code
+- [ ] Create tests for pull requests